Ipomoea tricolor: Chemical deterrent used to discourage ingestion

+Methyl mercury type compounds have been specified in the rumors, but a 1964 article conveys that such compounds were only used in the past and that the majority "insecticide" at the time of publication was "quite an innocuous substance."
+There's no evidence that the seeds are coated with a chemical deterrent.

 Colour change

 In Ipomoea tricolor 'Heavenly Blue', the colour of the flower changes during blossom according to an increase in vacuolar pH.
 This shift, from red to blue, is induced by chemical modifications affecting the anthocyanin molecules present in the petals.